 Flash Mobs can be overwhelming; there are entire businesses built around choreographers who are in charge of flash mobs.
-However, as a dance studio owner you have all the tools you need to pull of a Flash Mob without paying for a big time choreographer or director.
-Here is a basic guide to help you create and execute a Flash Mob.
+However, as a dance studio owner, you have all the tools you need to pull off a Flash Mob without paying for a big-time choreographer or director.
+Here is a basic guide to teach you how to create, how to execute, and how to Flash Mob.

 Flash Mobs work because such a large number of people are doing the movements.
 Reach out to students’ parents, friends, and extended family.
 The more people the better!
 Advertise to Flash Mob participants the fun they will have and make it an “outing” for those who may want to be involved.
 Try sponsoring a cause so that you are not only marketing your business but also raising awareness for an important topic.
 As you teach the movement make sure all of your participating dancers know the date, time, and location of the Flash Mob.
 Pick a date when the spot you will be having your Flash Mob is generally busy.

 Step 3: Check With Your Local Government

 Be sure to run by the time, location, and duration of your Flash Mob with a local government official (police, city planner, mayor’s office, etc.).
 Depending on your town you may need a permit.
 Getting behind a cause will make this step easier.